-• the interface name has to correspond to sub-interface name which the host OS creates for the container.
-Usually, it is named like "mv-XXX" where the "XXX" is the original host side network interface name.
+- The interface name has to correspond to sub-interface name which the host OS creates for the container.
+Usually, it is named like "mv-XXX" where the "XXX" is the original host side network interface name. - If the dns-nameservers option is used, the /etc/resolv.conf file inside the container is updated.
+Manual changes directly to /etc/resolv.conf are not recommended, because they would be lost on container replacement.